kvarak/dnd/docs/_Classes/druid.md

 Druids of this circle have a complex relationship with the undead.
 Unlike most other druids, they see nothing inherently wrong with undeath, which they consider to be a companion to life and death.
 However, these druids believe that the natural cycle is healthiest when each segment of it is vibrant and changing.
 Undead that seek to replace all life with undeath, or avoid passing to a final rest, violate the cycle and must be thwarted.

 ### Circle Spells
 Your symbiotic link to fungus and your ability to tap into the cycle of life and death grants you access to certain spells.
 When you choose this circle at 1st level, you learn the *chill touch* cantrip in addition to your other cantrips.

 At 3rd, 5th, 7th, and 9th level you gain access to additional spells.
 Select two of the spells listed as circle spells from a spell level that you can cast.
 The selected spells are always prepared, and do not count against the number of spells you can prepare each day.

 ### Halo of Spores
-Starting at 2nd level, you can launch spores against other creature, with two different effects.
+You can launch spores against other creature, with two different effects.

  **Toxic spores**.
-You can use your ***reaction*** when you cast a spell of 1st level to deal 5 poison damage to one creature you can see within 10 feet of you.
-When you cast a spell of 2nd level or higher, you can use this feature to target a number of creatures equal to the level of the spell cast.
+You can use your ***reaction*** when you cast a spell of 1st level to deal 5 poison damage to a number of creatures equal to the level of the spell cast that you caee within 10 ft.
 This damage increases to 8 at 6th level, 10 at 10th level, and 12 at 14th.

  **Decomposing spores**.
 You can reap energy from death to restore life.
-When a Small or larger creature within 10 feet of you is killed, you can use your ***reaction*** to gain temporary hit points equal to half your druid level.
+When a Small or larger creature within 10 ft of you is killed, you can use your ***reaction*** to gain temporary hit points equal to half your druid level.
 Constructs and undead are immune to this effect.

 ### Symbiotic Entity
-Also from 2nd level, you gain the ability to channel magic into the spores that infuse you.
+You gain the ability to channel magic into the spores that infuse you.
 When you use your Wild Shape feature, you can awaken those spores, rather than transforming.
 When you do so, you gain 3 temporary hit points per druid level, the healing and damage from your Halo of Spores feature doubles, and your melee weapon attacks deal an extra 1d6 poison damage to any target they hit.

 The poison damage increases to 2d6 at 6th level, 3d6 at 10th level, and 4d6 at 14th level.
 These benefits last for 10 minutes or until you use your Wild Shape again.

 ### Fungal Infestation
-At 6th level, your spores gain the ability to infest a humanoid corpse and animate it.
+Your spores gain the ability to infest a humanoid corpse and animate it.
 If a humanoid that has received your Halo of Spores damage within the past minute dies, the creature rises as a zombie at the end of your turn, with 1 hit point.

 In combat, its turn is immediately after yours.
 It obeys your mental commands, and remains animate for 1 hour, after which time it collapses and dies.
 You can have a maximum number of zombies under your control with this feature equal to your Wisdom modifier.

 ### Spore Mastery
-At 10th level, you attain mastery over your spore-infested body.
-The range of your Halo of Spores feature increases to 20 feet.
+You attain mastery over your spore-infested body.
+The range of your Halo of Spores feature increases to 20 ft.
 In addition, when you cast a spell that affects you, you automatically succeed on your saving throw against the spell and take no damage if you would normally take half damage on a successful save.

 ### Fungal Body
-At 14th level, the fungal spores in your body alter you: you can’t be blinded, deafened, diseased, or poisoned, and if an attack is a critical hit against you, it does not deal extra damage.
+The fungal spores in your body alter you: you can’t be blinded, deafened, diseased, or poisoned, and if an attack is a critical hit against you, it does not deal extra damage.

 When you die, if your entire body is placed upon or buried in an area of natural growth, your fungal body plants itself in the soil and begins growing a new body.
 An area with a radius of 5 feet withers and dies as you absorb the life energy of the foliage.
 Your previous corpse decomposes into the soil.
 This feature does not work if you are missing any significant part of your body, such as a limb or your head.
 The parts need not be attached, but must be present.

 Over the course of 1 day, your mind incubates a new body out of the biomass from the rotting vegetation and your cadaver.
 The grown body is identical to your previous one.
 You recall all your memories and life experiences and retain any capabilities you had at the time of your death.
 You take a -4 penalty to all attack rolls, saving throws, and ability checks.
 Every time you finish a long rest, the penalty is reduced by 1 until it disappears.
 If you die while you have this penalty, you cannot use this feature.

 If the process is disturbed or interrupted, such as by excavation or a spell that dispels magic effects, you do not resurrect and you die permanently, as your body is fully decayed.